 The last component of the technical provision is the risk margin.
-The risk margin is intended to represent the uncertainty associated with the probability-weighted cash flows or the compensation the Group would require in order to bear the risk of holding additional funds to meet cash flows.
-The risk margin for the Group is calculated using the BMA's prescribed cost of capital approach.
-This approach calculates a cost of capital by applying a BMA prescribed factor against the enhanced capital requirement ("ECR") of the BSCR discounted over a 30 year period at the risk free discount rates as determined by the BMA.
+The Risk Margin is an additional provision for the uncertainty in the future cash flows.
+This reflects the expected cost of capital required for a third party to run off all legal obligations.
+The risk margin is calculated using the BMA's prescribed cost of capital approach.
+This approach calculates a cost of capital by applying a BMA prescribed cost of capital against the future projected BSCR discounted over a 30 year period at the risk free discount rates as determined by the BMA.

-ESIL's consolidated EBS technical provisions and risk margin as at December 31, 2022 were as follows:
+SIH and ESIL's consolidated EBS technical provisions and risk margin as at December 31, 2024 were as follows:

+SIH ESIL

+Net Premium Provisions \$ 58,825 \$ 92,427

+Net Loss and Loss Expense Provisions 13,044,182 12,963,780

+Risk Margin 942,519 917,816

-Net Premium Provisions \$ (35,635) Net Loss and Loss Expense Provisions 8,853,176 Risk Margin 585,906 Total General Business Insurance Technical Provisions \$ 9,403,447
+Total General Business Insurance Technical Provisions \$ 14,045,526 \$ 13,974,023